-Logan & Partners is a law firm specializing in Technology Law.
-We are experts in commercial contracts, supply chain, data protection, e-commerce law, corporate law and legal training.
+Logan & Partners is a boutique law firm specialising in Technology Law, with offices in Lausanne, Switzerland, and London, UK.
+We are experts in software, information technology, artificial intelligence, data protection, e-commerce, supply chain management, commercial contracts, and corporate law.
 We deliver legal services like your in-house counsel.

 Legal Advice that serves your business